polascin/hdTickets/README.md

 - Use TypeScript for all new JavaScript code
 - Write comprehensive test coverage for new features
 - Follow semantic commit message conventions
-- Ensure all CI/CD checks pass before merging
+- Ensure all local checks pass before merging (e.g., make full-check)

 ## 📄 License